omkar5214/Python-ML--Breast-Cancer-Prediction/README.md

 # Python-ML--Breast-Cancer-Prediction
-I was part of an internship and training program that focused on Python Machine Learning, involving structured training sessions followed by the successful completion of  assigned projects in the field.
+I was part of an internship and training program provided by ACMEGRADE that focused on Python Machine Learning, involving structured training sessions followed by the successful completion of  assigned projects in the field.
 The project of Breast cancer Prediction was one of them.

 steps:
 1. Import ,analyze and clean dataset and visualized diagnosis distribution.